ing-norante/mycodosing.wtf/README.md

-# mycodosing – Psilocybin Dosage Calculator
+# Mycodosing.WTF – Psilocybin Dosage Calculator

 A research-informed psychedelic dosage calculator that provides accurate, science-based dosing recommendations for psilocybin-containing mushrooms, sclerotia (truffles), and synthetic compounds.

 ## Overview

-**mycodosing** is an educational tool designed to help users make informed decisions about psilocybin dosing.
+**Mycodosing.WTF** is an educational tool designed to help users make informed decisions about psilocybin dosing.
 The calculator synthesizes data from peer-reviewed research to account for:

 - Species-specific potency variations
 - Fresh vs. dried material